Not everyone has unlimited funds for a marketing budget.

 If you’re really tapped out and low on funds and time, it can be tough to figure out ways to market your company.
 It’s time to get creative.

 You can reuse your old content to stay fresh.
-For example, take your old blog posts and turn them into an ebook.
+For example, turn your old blog posts into an ebook.
 Create content upgrades for old articles.

 Those of you who have conducted research and have lots of raw data can turn that data into graphs, charts, and infographics.

 Dig deep through your old marketing materials.
 Do you have coupons, flyers, or other promotional items that were never used?
-As long as they don’t have an expiration date, you can distribute them.
+You can distribute them as long as they don’t have an expiration date.

 7. Run a contest that encourages user-generated content (UGC)

-Encouraging user-generated content is one of my favorite marketing strategies.
-The reason why I love it so much is because it’s free.
+Encouraging user-generated content is one of our favorite marketing strategies.
+The reason why we love it so much is because it’s free.

 Sure, if you’re running a contest, you’ll have to give away a product or gift card, but that’s a marginal cost compared to the brand exposure you’ll get from these campaigns.